claudioametrano/sequence_databases_similarity_search/README.md

 ```

 #### **TASK 5**
-Take a look at the profile we just built:
+>Take a look at the profile we just built:
-Knowing how is the profile file format structured, can you guess what is the most likely amino acid at position 1?
+>Knowing how is the profile file format structured, can you guess what is the most likely amino
+>acid at position 1?
 Does it make sense?

-Search for homologous sequences in the proteome using the profile.
+#### Search for homologous sequences in the proteome using the profile
+It comes from the NCBI annotation of the genome, and is already downloaded in data/.
-We will run it on the proteome (.fasta file with amino-acidic sequences) because **hmm profiles only work within the same alphabet (no method like tblastn)** -> if you want to search a nucleotide sequence (e.g. assemblies, transcriptome) you need a nucleotide hmm profile
+We will HMMER on the proteome (.fasta file with amino-acidic sequences) because **hmm profiles only work within the same alphabet (no method like tblastn)** -> if you want to search a nucleotide sequence (e.g. assemblies, transcriptome) you need a nucleotide hmm profile
 ```bash
 $ singularity exec hmmer\:3.4--h503566f_3 hmmsearch --cpu 4 -E  1e-5  -o ./results/hmmerout-168997_vs_Tmel.txt -A ./results/hmmerout_alignment-168997_vs_Tmel.txt  --tblout ./results/hmmerout_table-168997_vs_Tmel.txt ./results/168997at4890_tRNA-splicing_endonuclease_subunit_mafft_aligned.hmm ./data/GCA_000151645.1_ASM15164v1_Tmel_protein.faa